Hecke operators for curves over non-archimedean local fields and related finite rings: Local Hecke algebras

 Finally, for the $O/\fm^N$-version, we start with a local complete $O/\fm^N$-algebra $A_{O/\fm^N}$, isomorphic to $O/\fm^N[\![t]\!]$.
 Note that for such an algebra we can consider the complete ring of quotients $Q A_{O/\fm^N}$ (by inverting every non-zero divisor), which is easily seen to be isomorphic to $O/\fm^N(\!(t)\!)$.
 Then we can define the corresponding Hecke algebra $\HH_{G,A_{O/\fm^N}}$.
 For example, if $C_N$ is a smooth curve over $O/\fm^N$ and $\ov{v}\in \ov{C}(k)$ is a $k$-point of the reduction $\ov{C}=(C_N)_k$, then we can take $A_{O/\fm^N}=\hat{\OO}_{C_N,\ov{v}}$.
 Note that if $v_N\in C_N(O/\fm^N)$ is a lifting of $\ov{v}$ then the completion of $C_{O/\fm^N}$ along $v_N$ gives the same algebra.

-Now all the constructions of the previous sections can be adjusted so that they would work with above definitions.
+Now all the constructions of the previous sections can be adjusted so that they would work with the above definitions.
 For example, starting with the data $(A_O,I)$ as above, we can define $A_K$ as the completion of $K\ot A_O$ and set $A_{O/\fm^N}=A_O\ot_O O/\fm^N$.
-Then we will have natural homomorphisms
+Then we will have natural homomorphisms, compatible with the action on spaces of coinvariants,